tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 5. [Set up TezGov](/tezgov/tutorials/voting-on-proposals/) — Participate in governance
 6. [Review best practices](/getting-started/best-practices/) — Security, UPS, monitoring

+## TezSign Follow-Up KBs

+These are not all required to get your first baker running, but you should not skip them.
+Do them after your baker is online and stable.

+- [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/) - Create ready backup cards and know how to restore them
+- [High-Watermark Recovery](/tezsign/tutorials/high-watermark-recovery/) - Know how to set HWM levels for failover or migration
+- [USB and Power Reliability](/tezsign/tutorials/usb-power-reliability/) - Fix power, cable, OTG, and host-controller issues before they become outages
+- [Alias Cleanup After Activation](/tezsign/tutorials/alias-cleanup-after-activation/) - Clean up temporary aliases after tz4 keys activate
+- [Direct TezSign Backend](/tezsign/tutorials/direct-backend/) - Optional backend simplification after TezSign is stable
+- [Automatic Unlock](/tezsign/tutorials/automatic-unlock/) - Optional automatic unlock after you understand the tradeoff
+- [Updating TezSign](/tezsign/tutorials/updating/) - Keep the TezSign image and app current

 ---

 ## Related Guides